-If your water system only operates during the warmer part of the year, it will soon be time to think about reactivating it.
 Preparations should begin at least one month before you plan to serve water to customers.
-You will need time to evaluate the condition of your water system, make repairs, disinfect, and test to make sure the water system is free of coliform bacteria.
-If you don't already have one, purchase a chlorine residual test kit that measures from 0 to 4 mg/L of "free chlorine."
+You will need time to evaluate the condition of your water system, make repairs, disinfect, and collect samples to make sure the water system is free of coliform bacteria.
 Follow the steps below.
-Note: These steps do not address seasonal surface water systems.
+If you don't already have one, consider obtaining a test kit for measuring "free chlorine" to check chlorine levels, although most will not measure the high concentrations needed for short-term full disinfection methods.
+Note: These steps do not address all aspects of reactivating treatment at seasonal surface water systems.

 Inspect the system.

 Install all components that may have been removed for winterization.
-Inspect all components of your water system for winter damage, including your distribution lines to locate all fixtures, review the Operations Manual and plans).
+Inspect all components of your water system for winter damage, including your distribution lines, valves, and other fixtures.
+Review the Operations & Maintenance Manual and Emergency Response Plan.
 If you identify any deficiencies, make the necessary repairs.